yago-123/skip-list-c/README.md

 | Len of sl        | `Length(skip_list sl, int elem, int *length`      | Return the length of the list                                                                    |
 | Destroy sl       | `Destroy(skip_list *sl)`                        | Release the memory used by the skip list assigned                                                |

-All the methods return an integer based on the endnal state of the execution:
+All the methods return an integer based on the final state of the function.
 ## Interactive mode
-For observe and play with the skip list structure can run the test endle:
+For observe and play with the skip list structure can run the test file:
 ```sh
 $ make
 gcc -Wall -pedantic test_skip_list.c skip_list/skip_list.c -o test_skip_list